briencj/asremlPlus/README.md

 asremlPlus is an R package that augments the use of `ASReml-R` and `ASReml4-R` in fitting mixed models.

-This version is compatible with both `ASReml-R` versions 3 and 4. `ASReml-R` version 4 is currently undergoing beta-testing and has some changes in syntax that necessitate changes in asremlPlus.
+This version is compatible with both `ASReml-R` versions 3 and 4.1, but not 4.0. `ASReml-R` version 4 is currently undergoing beta-testing and has some changes in syntax that necessitate changes in asremlPlus.

 Versions 4.x-xx of `asremlPlus` are a major revamp of the package and include substantial syntax changes.